tibatuba/BookScrapingProj/README.md

 # With CSS, HTML, BeautifulSoup, and Python I was able to display the data that was scraped from bookstoscrape.com in a meaningful way using graphs and filters while simultaneously making it aesthetic

-This project was built along with a Youtube video displaying how to do web scraping.
+This project was built to highlight the skill of web scraping.
 This project demonstrates the use of the following:

 * CSS and the various aesthetics and formatting it adds to a websites look
 * HTML and its part in enabling the display of the data on the webpage